MiscellaneousStuff/anterion/README.md

 conda activate anterion
 ```

-To setup OpenDevin, run the following command:
+To setup OpenDevin, run the following command in the `anterion` directory:

 ```bash
 make build-open-devin